 Congratulations, your ZNC server is now running!
 If everything’s set up correctly, you should be able to log into your web panel.

-Once you log into your web panel, you’re greeted by plenty of different options.
-Find the user account that you set up in the web panel and edit the user, so you can add a network.
-For the scope of this article, we’ll add a popular IRC network, freenode.
+Once you log into the web interface, there are several different options.
+Find the user account set up earlier and edit the user to add an IRC network.
+For this article, we’ll add a popular IRC network, freenode.

 - Network Name: freenode